 We’ve been using the phrase “multichannel messaging” a lot lately, and many people have been asking us to clarify what that actually means.
-So, in this edition of “Hope This Helps“, we will take a deep dive into this topic and clear up any questions you may have about it.
+So, in this article, we will take a deep dive into this topic and clear up any questions you may have about it.

 Let’s get started…